anand-me/deep-learning-with-pytorch-tutorials/README.md

 These tutorials wouldn't be possible without:

 - The **PyTorch team** for creating an amazing framework
-- The **open-source community** for valuable feedback and contributions
+- The **open-source community** for valuable feedback and contribution

 ## 📄 License